Q. Do V3 Rings produce tight contacts?

 Q. Do I have to hold the contact point with a burnisher while light curing?
 Could I use a regular matrix and hold the contact and then why would I need a V3 Ring?

-A. Dr McDonald always does this because it is so easy to do and avoids the bad contact caused by the matrix not being in contact with the neighbouring tooth.
+A. We always suggest this because it is so easy to do and avoids the bad contact caused by the matrix not being in contact with the neighbouring tooth.
 Quite often it is impossible to see if the matrix is actually touching, so holding is just a precaution.
-Dr McDonald believes this issue is the single main cause of REALLY bad contacts.
+We believe this issue is the single main cause of REALLY bad contacts.
 The V3 Ring’s function is to separate the teeth (orthodontically) and wrap the matrix.

 A regular matrix (Tofflemire), when used on a Class II, has the effect of moving the tooth in the wrong direction by the thickness of the matrix (because you have to get the matrix through the intact side).
 This means that you have to overcome TWO thicknesses of matrix to get a tight contact.
 Tofflemires also tend to produce cylindrical, “tin can”, restorations with a poor contour and a contact just at the marginal ridge.
 This method has been found to be unpredictable by most who have tried it.